j-war/snpTools/README.md

 |A pair of any non-zero integers|Both SNPs are minors|
 |./.|Missing data|

-Note: the seperator can be '/' or '\|' for phased or unphased data.
+<b>Note:</b> The seperator can be '/' or '\|' for phased or unphased data.
+The output rules are similar to the PED to CSV conversion with the exception that only diploid cells are supported and any missing data recieves an output of 5 versus 4 or 5 in the former.